-Cortisol Modulators in Patients with Castration-Resistant Prostate Cancer ("CRPC").
-We are conducting an open label, dose-finding trial of our proprietary, selective cortisol modulator exicorilant in combination with Xtandi in patients with metastatic CRPC.
+Cortisol Modulators in Patients with Castration-Resistant Prostate Cancer.
+We are conducting an open label, dose-finding trial of our proprietary, selective cortisol modulator exicorilant combined with Xtandi in patients with metastatic CRPC.
 Investigators at the University of Chicago are conducting a dose-finding trial of relacorilant combined with Xtandi in the same patient population.
 We are providing relacorilant.
+In addition to patents covering its composition of matter, we own U.S. patents covering the use of exicorilant to treat CRPC.